Hire Your Children as Employees for your Business to Save Taxes

 Moreover, you can not overpay for the amount of time, skill, and work performed neither.
 In other words, you must pay a reasonable amount for the actual work performed, and generally a good place to determine the amount of pay is what would you pay another person of the same age and abilities who isn’t a relative for the actual work.
 If you pay too much, you can expect the state and/or the IRS to pushback and determine it was unreasonable, causing you to roll-back some or all of the compensation, and pay the taxes as if you didn’t pay your child.

-Because these determinations almost always happen after the fact, the roll-back of income is likely to cause penalties and/or interest on the failure to report and pay.
+Because these determinations almost always happen after the fact, the rollback of income is likely to cause penalties and/or interest on the failure to report and pay.
 In other words, you can’t simply makeup an amount based on what you want without first determining what’s appropriate and expect to be “ok” from a tax liability point of view.

 Documentation:

-You want to generate and maintain proper appropriate documentation as you would with any employee regarding the duties, time schedule, and compensation with the expectation that it may be reviewed by the state and/or IRS.
+As with all business activities, you want to generate and maintain proper appropriate documentation as you would with any employee regarding the duties, time schedule, and compensation with the expectation that it may be reviewed by the state and/or IRS.
 Having a full employment contract with set expectations and compensation that are reasonable in light of all relative factors.
 Because the IRS tends to scrutinize any, including child employee business relationships, involving related parties, it’s essential you have and keep proper documentation generated to substantiate all business dealings with your child employee(s).

 Compliance with Labor Laws: